coco875/SpaghettiKart/docs/migrations.md

 ## Kart Frame Textures

 Kart textures have been split into separate wheel textures.
 Each kart frame now has 4 associated wheel textures.
+That makes them possible to spin.

 ### Old Structure
 ```